 List of Core Email Flows

-- Welcome Series for Non-Buyers: This flow triggers the moment someone subscribes to your newsletter and has never purchased before.
-The goal is to provide an introduction to your brand, your unique value proposition, showcase your top-selling products, and provide customer testimonials.
+- Welcome Series for Non-Buyers: This flow triggers the moment someone subscribes to your newsletter without a prior purchase.
+The goal is to provide an introduction to your brand, unique value proposition, showcase your top-selling products, and provide customer testimonials.
 Send between 3-5 emails.

 - Standard Customer Thank You: This flow triggers when someone places an order.
 You can personalize it based on whether someone is a new customer or a returning customer.
 The goal is to boost engagement by educating customers on the product they are about to receive.